Andrew D'Angelo: Career

 D'Angelo has composed music for big band, chamber music, string ensembles, and soloists.
-His trio Morthana released the albums Skadra Degis (Skirl Records) with Jim Black and Trevor Dunn.
+From 1995 to 1997 he presented three annual concerts of chamber music he composed at the Knitting Factory with participating instrumentalists including trumpeter Dave Douglas; saxophonists Peter Epstein and Andy Laster; and guitarist Brad Shepik among others.
 With his band Make Music he collaborated with pianist Josh Roseman and tenor saxophonist Bill McHenry.

-With his trio of drummer Jim Black and bassist Trevor Dunn he released Skadra Degis (2008) and Norman (2014).
+His trio Morthana released the albuma Skadra Degis (2008, Skirl Records) and Norman (2014) with drummer Jim Black and bassistr Trevor Dunn.